-6.11 Solution #11: Access to localized service by using roaming architecture
+6.11 Solution #11: Access to localized service by using LADN and roaming architecture

 6.11.1 Introduction

-This solution addresses Key Issue #5: Enabling access to localized services via a specific hosting network.
+This solution addresses Key Issue #4: Enabling UE to discover, select and access NPN as hosting network and receive localized services and Key Issue #5: Enabling access to localized services via a specific hosting network.
 The basic principle of this solution is reusing existing roaming architecture and LADN mechanism.

-This solution does not resolves how the UE triggers, discovers and selects hosting network, which is in the scope of Key Issue #4.
+In this solution, it is assumed that a UE's home network is a PLMN and hosting network is a PNI-NPN.

 6.11.2 Functional Description

-In this solution, it is assumed that a UE's home network is a PLMN and hosting network is a PNI-NPN.
+6.11.2.1 Architecture

 The following figure 6.11.2-1 and figure 6.11.2-2 depict the proposed architecture, which are reusing 5G System roaming architecture in case of local breakout and home routed scenario.
 When a UE registers to the selected hosting network and receives localized services provided by the hosting network, architecture in figure 6.11.2-1 is used.
 If the UE also need to get services from the home network, the UE may establish home routed PDU session as shown in figure 6.11.2-2.
 Whether the UE receives a specific service from the hosting network or home network is determined based on subscription of the UE by establishing a local breakout session, or a home routed session.
 The UE just follows the existing PDU Session Establishment procedure based on URSP rule provided by the home network.